ove/ove-docs/docs/INSTALLATION.md

 #### Environment variables

-Before installing OVE you must configure the environment variables:
+Before installing OVE you must configure the environment variables by editing the `docker-compose.ove.yml` file.
+The environment variables that can be configured are:

 * `OVE_HOST` - Hostname (or IP address) + port of OVE core
 * `TUORIS_HOST` - Hostname (or IP address) + port of the [Tuoris](https://github.com/fvictor/tuoris) service (dependency of SVG application).

-Before installing [**OVE Asset Services**](https://github.com/ove/ove-asset-services) you must configure the environment variables:
+Before installing [**OVE Asset Services**](https://github.com/ove/ove-asset-services) you must configure the environment variables by editing the `docker-compose.assets.yml` file.
+The environment variables that can be configured are:

 * `MYSQL_RANDOM_ROOT_PASSWORD` - This variable is mandatory and we recommend it be set to `yes`.
 This will generate a random initial password for the root user on the [MariaDB](https://mariadb.org/) database.
 * `MYSQL_DATABASE` - The name of the [MariaDB](https://mariadb.org/) database which defaults to `AssetDatabase`.